-Team Rector: The Reverend Jane Willis
+Team Rector: The Reverend Jane Willis Dorchester

-Dorchester

-Team Vicar Bridge Group: The Reverend Jo Allen (House for Duty)

-Clifton Hampden, Culham, Long with Little Wittenham
+Team Vicar Bridge Group: The Reverend Jo Allen (half-time) Clifton Hampden, Culham, Long with Little Wittenham

-Team Vicar Eastern Cluster: Vacant - these parishes are currently in the care of The Reverend Mel Stanley, Assistant Curate, seconded to the Dorchester Team.
-Newington, Stadhampton with Chiselhampton, Warborough
+Team Vicar Eastern Cluster: Vacant Newington, Stadhampton with Chiselhampton, Warborough

-Team Vicar BBD Cluster: Vacant

-Berinsfield, Drayton St Leonard, Marsh and Toot Baldon with Nuneham Courtenay
+Team Vicar BBD Cluster: Vacant Berinsfield, Drayton St Leonard, Marsh and Toot Baldon with Nuneham Courtenay

-We are privileged to have trained a number of curates for full-time and self-supporting ministry - our curate is currently the Reverend Emma Firth, who serves on a part-time self-supporting basis.
-An additional full-time stipendiary curate, Claire Wren, will be joining us in 2025 - she is presently training on the pioneer pathway at CMS/Cuddesdon.
+We are privileged train curates for full-time and self-supporting ministry, and presently have:

+The Reverend Emma Firth, soon to be ordained priest, who serves half-time alongside her role as Finance and Resources Director for a hospice.

+Claire Wren will join us this summer to serve full-time.
+She is presently training on the pioneer pathway at CMS/Cuddesdon and will serve full-time.